vlpb3/allelic-variation-explorer/README.md

 			ChrM 366924

 		identifiers in first column must match identifiers in fasta and gff files
-	* to simplify, configuration json file can be used, it should be valid json file ([json validator](http://jsonlint.com/)), it should look like following:
+	* currently configuration uses json file, it should be valid json format ([json validator](http://jsonlint.com/)), it should look like following:

 			 {
 	  		"genome": "TAIR10",